 Perfect Stranger : I guess the answer to this question is yes.
 But since there are so many variables that help me choosing the next track and some of them don’t have to do with sound but with more abstract / saicological reasoning then maybe the answer is no. Confused?
 Me three.
 There are no rules in general, and outdoor versus indoor sets may vary, but then again they may not.

 Do crowds differ at indoors around the world?
 Are you able to feel each country’s ‘touch’ on the party at all?

 Perfect Stranger : Yeah, most definitely.
 Crowds taste and behaviour is different from place to place.
 It’s part of the “art” of DJing.
 To be able to feel those differences, sometimes they are really subtle and you need to really dig deep.
 But it’s like a fingerprint – there will never be two of the same kind.

-Psymedia : Thanks for the interview.
-See you at Multiverz!
+Thanks for the interview.
 Any last words before we finish off?

-Perfect Stranger : I can’t wait to visit South Africa again.
-Only a few days to go!
+Perfect Stranger : Thank you.
+I can’t wait to visit South Africa sometime again soon!